react-boilerplate/react-boilerplate/README.md

 4. Profit!

+### Server Configuration

+#### Apache

+This boilerplate includes a `.htaccess` file that does two things:

+1. Redirect all traffic to HTTPS because ServiceWorker only works for encrypted traffic

+2. Rewrite all pages (e.g. yourdomain.com/subpage) to the `index.html` to let `react-router` take care of presenting the correct page

 ## CSS

 The CSS modules found in the `css` subfolders all get imported into the `main.css` file, which get inlined and minified into the `compiled.css` file.
 To add/change the styling, either write the CSS into the appropriate module or make a new one and `@import` it in the `main.css` file at the appropriate place.